Mazenelshereef/OGRA-REST-API/README.md

 ### Project Description

 A ride-hailing app which provides the service of booking rides possibly with other passengers from the system.
 The drivers select some areas they can take rides from, and get notified when a passenger requests a ride in one of these areas.
 Multiple drivers can offer prices for the same ride.
-A passenger checks the recieved offers and chooses one offer to accept, then the driver gets notified of that action.
+A passenger checks the received offers and chooses one offer to accept, then the driver gets notified of that action.

 ### Technologies Used